 Once per month, the FoRR Monitoring Team tests water quality at three sites along the Reedy River.

-Site #1: on the Swamp Rabbit Trail, upstream of the cafe
+Site #1: Reedy River along the Swamp Rabbit Trail, downstream of Swamp Rabbit Cafe

-Site #2: small tributary that feeds into Falls Park
+Site #2: A small tributary of the Reedy River in Falls Park

 Site #3: Reedy River behind the ReWa headquarters (near our new office!)